-The current membership of ADSS Cymru includes statutory directors of social services, heads of children’s services, heads of adult services and heads of business services from all 22 local authorities across Wales.
-Together with our associates (many of whom are our colleagues who have now retired from their roles as directors) we have over 100 members who are able to participate in supporting our national role.
+The current membership of ADSS Cymru includes statutory directors of social services, heads of children’s services, heads of adult services and heads of business services from across the 22 local authorities across Wales.
+Together with our associates (many of whom are our colleagues who have now retired from their roles as directors or heads of service) we have over 80 members who are able to participate in supporting our national role.

 Over the next few years, it is possible that fewer senior managers will operate at the top of local authorities, as services are merged or operated from within regional boundaries.
 Directors of social services may be expected to work across more than one local authority and indeed across other agencies.
 There will be similar impacts on heads of services.
 This means the challenge of representing the views of social care and the need for the voice of social care to be heard will be greater than ever.